hdemmer/cathedral-window/README.md

 --------

 - Animation is done in shader using fat vertices.
-- triangle mesh is generated on cpu using very simple algorithm
+- triangle mesh is generated on cpu (in bg queue) using very simple algorithm
 - Fade-out of fine detail (lead cames) in distance